Atunero/ci-cd-project/README.md

 ## Acknowledgments

 - Thanks to the Flask team for their excellent web framework.
-- Appreciation to the GitHub Actions team for the CI/CD tools.
+- Appreciation to the GitHub Actions, Docker, and Kubernetes teams for the CI/CD, containerization, and orchestration tools.
 - Gratitude to all contributors of open-source projects.